 How-And Why-To Develop Your College’s Content Marketing Strategy

 When I started my career in marketing, brands primarily told their stories via mass media channels: running ads on TV, pitching stories to print outlets, and putting up billboards.
 While these tactics are very much still part of the marketing mix, along with other more traditional strategies like handing out promotional Custom Water bottles and other paraphernalia, significant shifts during the past decade have presented new opportunities and challenges.
 In short, due to the rise of peer-to-peer sharing and the fragmentation of the consumer audience, brands now have the potential to become media channels of their own-or become irrelevant if they remain inert.
 In order for this media content to have the greatest effect, utilizing an SEO-friendly website will be essential.
 Search SEO NZ in order to understand why a marketing strategy that fails to consider SEO is going to be extremely misguided.
 The most successful brands are responding to this new reality by developing robust content marketing strategies-the means by which they harness and tell their best stories in a way that’s aligned with overarching strategic goals.
 If you want to learn more about marketing strategies and how they can benefit your company/business, you can read this guide on how to create a digital marketing sales funnel and up your strategic plans.

 Most colleges and universities have been somewhat late to the game when it comes to content marketing, but there are exceptions.
-I recently worked with one such university—Indiana Tech—and the experience revealed a great deal about how higher education institutions should approach content marketing and why it’s a critical element of today’s marketing equation.
+I recently worked with one such university-Indiana Tech-and the experience revealed a great deal about how higher education institutions should approach content marketing and why it’s a critical element of today’s marketing equation.
 They started looking into options immediately, such as how other people have found that they recommended Paperrater to help get them started.
-Here, then, are the most important factors to consider—and how to get started.
+Here, then, are the most important factors to consider, and how to get started.